Code-Institute-Submissions/vin_sauvage_ms3/readme.md

 **Responsiveness Testing:**

-Chrome and Firefox (Mozilla) Developer Tools were used extensively, as well as
+Chrome and Firefox (Mozilla) Developer Tools were used extensively, as well as testing using

 **User Testing:**